Vernon Fitzhugh House

 The Vernon Fitzhugh House is a historic house at 1551 East Hope Street in Fayetteville, Arkansas.
-It is a T-shaped two-story, built of brown brick, with extensive use of single-pane glass windows and French doors.
-The house was built in 1962 to a design by Arkansas architect Warren Segraves, and is a good example of Mid-Century Modern residential architecture, with deep overhanging eaves, and unusual placement and size of its windows.
+It is a T-shaped, two-story building, built of brown brick with extensive use of single-pane glass windows and French doors.
+The house was built in 1962 to a design by Arkansas architect Warren Segraves, and is a good example of Mid-Century Modern residential architecture, with its deep overhanging eaves, and unusual placement and size of its windows.
 It was built for Vernon Fitzhugh, owner of a local business services company.

 The house was listed on the National Register of Historic Places in 2017.